disruptiq/mapper-agent/README.md

 This will execute the scripts in each configured agent folder, collect their JSON outputs, and print a unified JSON map to stdout.

 ## Configuration
 Edit `config.json` to add or modify agent configurations.
-Each agent should have a path to its folder and a script command to run.
+Each agent should have a GitHub repository URL, a local path, and a script command to run.
+On first run, the repositories will be automatically cloned.

 ## Results
 The output of the mapper agent is a unified mapped output that combines the results from all individual mapping agents.
 This output is structured to facilitate further analysis and processing by the organizer agents.